c19witness/uk-covid19-inquiry/2023-11-27_module-2/1_Mr_Sadiq_Khan.rst

 Then you say this:

-"I was disappointed by this response, which I felt gave short shrift to the legitimate concerns I had repeatedly raised on face coverings.
+"I was disappointed by this response, which I felt gave short shrift to the legitimate concerns I had repeatedly raised on :outline:`face coverings`.
 Notwithstanding the science" --

 **Lady Hallett**: I think this is going too political, the second part.

 **Mr O'Connor**: Well, can I just ask you a general question, Mr Khan.

 We've heard a lot in this Inquiry about following the science.
-Is it fair to say that on this issue of face coverings, the UK government did in fact follow the science, in the sense of repeatedly asking expert bodies to review the position and, when the scientific understanding changed, more or less, changing the guidance, in some cases making mandatory requirements?
+Is it fair to say that on this issue of :outline:`face coverings`. the UK government did in fact follow the science, in the sense of repeatedly asking expert bodies to review the position and, when the scientific understanding changed, more or less, changing the guidance, in some cases making mandatory requirements?
 So in that context, at a high level, were they not, in fact, on one view, acting appropriately?

-**Mr Sadiq Khan**: No, because the SAGE group of experts who met -- who concluded face coverings would make a difference concluded that on April 21st.
-The use of face coverings only on public transport became mandatory some months later, in June.
-The use of face coverings in shops only became mandatory in late July.
-The use of face coverings in museums, galleries and so forth only became mandatory in August.
-Had the government been following this scientific evidence after that SAGE meeting on April 21st, they would have advised people, in fact made it mandatory, to wear face coverings on public transport, shops, museums and galleries from the end of April rather than, eventually, August.
+**Mr Sadiq Khan**: No, because the SAGE group of experts who met -- who concluded :outline:`face coverings` would make a difference concluded that on April 21st.
+The use of :outline:`face coverings` only on public transport became mandatory some months later, in June.
+The use of :outline:`face coverings` in shops only became mandatory in late July.
+The use of :outline:`face coverings` in museums, galleries and so forth only became mandatory in August.
+Had the government been following this scientific evidence after that SAGE meeting on April 21st, they would have advised people, in fact made it mandatory, to wear :outline:`face coverings` on public transport, shops, museums and galleries from the end of April rather than, eventually, August.

 **Mr O'Connor**: Right, Mr Khan, I'm not going to ask you any more about that issue.
 My Lady, I wonder if that's a convenient moment.